Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/helm-values.md

 | `cognigyInsights.secret`    | Secret name containing the key and value for the API key                                     | `""`                                                           |
 | `cognigyInsights.secretKey` | Secret key that points to the value for the API key                                          | `""`                                                           |

-> Note: The value for the secret key is obtained from the secret contained in "cognigy-insights-collector-api-key" whose key is called "secret" in the namespace where Cognigy.AI is installed.
+The value for the secret key is obtained from the secret contained in the Cognigy.AI namespace with the name "cognigy-insights-collector-api-key" and a key called "secret".
+The URL needs to point to the Insights service-collector local address.

 #### Troubleshooting